llvm/llvm-project/lldb/docs/resources/addinglanguagesupport.md

 * a `LanguageRuntime` plugin, which provides LLDB with a dynamic view of your language; this plugin answers questions that require a live process to acquire information (for example dynamic type resolution).
-* a `Language plugin`, which provides LLDB with a static view of your language;
+* a `Language` plugin, which provides LLDB with a static view of your language;
-  questions that are statically knoawble and do not require a process are answered by this plugin (for example data formatters).
+  questions that are statically knowable and do not require a process are answered by this plugin (for example data formatters).